checkly/docs.checklyhq.com/site/content/learn/headless/iframes.md

 Puppeteer and Playwright enable us to access and interact with iframes.

-## Locate the iframe and its elements
+## Locate an iframe and its elements

 To access iframe elements, locate the iframe and query the DOM elements as if you're in the page context.